 HISTORY OF INDEPENDENCE DAY

 Independence Day, or the Fourth of July celebrates the adoption by the Continental Congress on July 4, 1776, of the Declaration of Independence, proclaiming the severance of the allegiance of the American colonies to Great Britain.
-It is the greatest secular holiday of the United States, observed in all the states, territories and dependencies.
+It is the most significant secular holiday in the United States, observed in all the states, territories, and dependencies.

-Although it is assumed that the Continental Congress unanimously signed the document on the 4th of July, in fact not all delegates were present and there were no signers at all.
+Although it is assumed that the Continental Congress unanimously signed the document on the 4th of July, in fact, not all delegates were present, and there were no signers at all, contrary to the theatrical musical 1776.
 Here is what really happened.

 The congressional delegate from Virginia, Richard Henry Lee, introduced in the Continental Congress, on June 7, 1776, a resolution

 “that…body declare the United Colonies free and independent States, absolved from allegiance to or dependence on the Crown or Parliament of Great Britain…”

 Committee of Five on the Declaration of Independence

 On June 10, a committee of five, featuring Thomas Jefferson (the actual scribe), was appointed to prepare a declaration suitable to the occasion if the Virginia resolution was adopted.
 Benjamin Franklin and John Adams revised Jefferson’s version before it went to Congress, where they did some editing of their own.
 The other two on the committee were Robert R. Livingston of New York and Roger Sherman of Connecticut.

 Approval of Declaration of Independence